A fast, high-order numerical method for the simulation of single-excitation states in quantum optics: Discretization and numerical solution

 and the matrix $\legt_{kl} = P_l(\tau_k)$ is well-conditioned \cite{gautschi83}.
 We can therefore obtain the grid representation from the coefficient representation by applying $\legt$, and the coefficient representation from the grid representation by applying $\legt^{-1}$.
 We refer to $\legt^{-1}$ as the \emph{discrete Legendre transform} matrix.

 We split the integral operator in \eqref{eq:vie} into three pieces:

 Here, the labels of the three integrals stand for current-time, local, and history, respectively.
 We define $t_j^* = \max\paren{0,(j-M)\Delta t}$ for a fixed positive integer $M \leq N$, which is the number of time steps in the current and local intervals in the time domain.
 The local interval is empty initially, and grows to a maximum length of $(M-1) \Delta t$, whereas the history interval is empty until $j = M+1$, after which it grows by $\Delta t$ each time step.
-Later, $M$ will be chosen based on the domain of validity of a sum-of-exponentials representation of $K_{mn}(t)$.
+The splitting into local and history parts is made because the sum-of-exponentials representation of $K_{mn}(t)$ is only valid sufficiently far into the history, and later $M$ will be chosen based on this domain of validity.
+The further splitting off of the current time part is made to conveniently address implicit time-stepping.

 To discretize, we use the notation $C_{m,n,j,k} \approx C_{m,n,j}(t_{jk}) \equiv C_{m,n,j}((j-1)\Delta t + \tau_k)$, and similarly for $L_{m,n,j,k}$ and $H_{m,n,j,k}$.
 Then rearranging and evaluating at $t = t_{jk}$, the discretization of the VIE \eqref{eq:vie} can be written as